 We all love our dogs.
 And we all need to drive.
-But when we need to take our dogs with us as we drive, we often endanger our animals and ourselves.
+But when riding in cars with dogs, we often endanger our animals and ourselves.

-Driving with a dog in the car poses a number of problems.
+Driving with a dog in the car poses some problems.
 Driving is a complex and delicate process in the best of circumstances.
 Throw a dog into the mix, and things get extra messy.
 Dogs are sweet creatures, but they can be unpredictable.
-Dogs bark, jump around, and generally provide a whole host of surprises that can disrupt your concentration; not transporting your dog responsibly can make you a distracted driver, endangering you, your fellow motorists, and even your precious pooch.
+Dogs bark, jump around, and provide a whole host of surprises that can disrupt your concentration; not transporting your dog responsibly can make you a distracted driver, endangering you, your fellow motorists, and even your precious pooch.

 As much as many people don’t like to put their dogs in cages, for many dogs, it’s the only safe option.
 Your dog may get uncomfortable or irritated but will be prevented from jumping around, barking, or otherwise causing dangerous distractions to you, the driver.

-Some dogs are able to roam free safely in a car.
+Some dogs can roam free safely in a car.
 If your dog is one of these, you’re probably okay leaving her or him out.
 A calm, quiet dog should be a safe companion, and your dog will have a happy ride.
 You know your dog better than anyone else.
 Judge carefully.

 While dogs love nothing more than to stick their noses out of fast traveling windows, pet owners should think twice before giving their dogs free reign to dangle half of their bodies outside of a moving vehicle.

 For a dog, sticking a nose out a car’s window and sniffing the outside world as it passes is like an appetizer sampler.
-It’s an important experience for a dog.
+It’s an extraordinary experience for a dog.
 There’s nothing wrong with allowing your pet to do this.
 Just be sure that nothing bad will happen.
 When you lower your window, make sure there’s not enough room for your dog to get much of her or his body outside.
 Just a nose will do.